pbn107/praisen-ideation-spring-2025/round3/zhang29.md

 ## Authors

-Cecilia Zhang, Garrett Kirsch
+Cecilia Zhang, Garrett Kirsch, Junie Guo, Sean Donovan

+Team 17

 ## Problem Statement

-Many Discord servers use ticketing systems to handle support requests, reports, or feedback.
-These tickets often generate long transcripts that are hard to parse or extract useful insights from.
-Users often have to scroll through cluttered messages to identify key details after transcripts.
+Many Discord servers use ticketing systems to handle support requests, reports, or feedback, especially in communities built around start-up products and tools.
+These tickets often generate long transcripts that are hard to parse or extract meaningful insights from.
+Users typically have to scroll through cluttered messages to find key information.

-Server admins, moderators, and community managers need a better way to generate concise summaries of ticket conversations for reporting, documentation, or follow-up actions.
-This extension solves that gap by allowing users to extract and immediately summarize ticket content using LLMs like ChatGPT.
+Server admins, support moderators,  community managers, or even HRs need a faster way to generate clear summaries of ticket conversations for reporting, documentation, or follow-up.
+This extension addresses that gap by allowing users to extract and immediately summarize ticket content from HTML transcripts using LLMs like ChatGPT.

 ## Target Audience

 - Support moderators and admins who regularly handle Discord ticket transcripts and want faster ways to summarize or review them using LLMs.

-- Community managers who need to extract insights or trends from support tickets without reading through full HTML transcripts.
+- Community managers who need to extract insights or trends from support tickets without reading through full transcripts.

-- Content or product teams who receive Discord ticket logs and want to streamline bug reports, feature requests, or user feedback into actionable summaries.
+- Product teams who receive Discord ticket logs and want to streamline bug reports, feature requests, or user feedback into actionable summaries.

-- Community members who want to save, reflect on, or better understand the content of their ticket conversations.
+- Community members who want to reflect on or better understand the content of their ticket conversations.

 ## Description